 the Gas Enquiry Service Provider;

-[the Code Manager;]
+the Code Manager;

-[the BSCCo;]

 the Smart Meter Data Service Provider; and

 the Enduring Change of Supplier Provider.

 A Market Participant and / or Switching Data Service Provider may appoint a CSS Interface Provider to exchange Market Messages on behalf of the Market Participant/Switching Data Service Provider.
 Where this is the case, dual-responsibility for compliance shall apply as follows: